Skip to main content

 Eligibility

-• All full-time, continuing track faculty members in Arts & Science are eligible to apply for Course Development Summer Salary Grants.
+• All full-time, continuing-track faculty members in the College of Arts & Science are eligible to apply for professional development grants.

-• Faculty members who do have access to their own professional development funds may apply for a Professional Travel Grant or Professional Expenses Grant when their own funds are exhausted or in order to cost share an expense that outstrips their available funds.
+• Faculty members who do have access to their own professional development funds may apply for a grant when their own funds are exhausted or to cost share an expense that outstrips their available funds.

 Applications